 In 1992 he passed his Abitur in Leverkusen, Germany and moved to Berlin where he began to study at the TU Berlin.
 Shortly afterwards he started his media career at Kiss FM Berlin as a radio presenter and journalist – a jump in at the deep end, as no one was in the know.
 Learning by doing.
 A year later, he started at Media Port Berlin as a TV writer and director.
 He lives in Istanbul since 1997.

 Chris Feiland has a rich family history connected to Istanbul, dating back to 1875.
 His ancestors, the Meyer family, were watchmakers who worked in the Yildiz Palace for Sultan Abdül Hamid II.
 The “Meyer Clocks” were well-known throughout Turkey until about 40 years ago.
-Christian’s grandmother, who lived to be 103 years old, had the honor of meeting Mustafa Kemal Atatürk in perso².
-This deep-rooted connection to Istanbul is a source of pride for Christian and has likely influenced his commitment to the city and its street animals.
+Christian’s grandmother, who lived to be 103 years old, had the honor of meeting Mustafa Kemal Atatürk in person.
+This deep-rooted connection to Istanbul is a source of pride for Chris.

 English Version: